-- 1 Unfasten and extend the pedal connection cable attached to the bottom of the pedal board (D). - 2 Attach the pedal board (D) to the left (B) and right (C) side panels using the temporary mounting screws located on either end of the pedal board. - 3 Ensure that the pedal board and side panels make close contact, and that there are no large gaps between the assembled parts. - 4 Insert the four short silver tapping screws (a) into the holes as shown, and securely fasten the pedal board to the left and right side panels.
+- 1 Unfasten and extend the pedal connection cable attached to the bottom of the pedal board (D). - 2 Insert the pedal support bolt approximately 1.5 cm into the pedal board, using the hole shown. - 3 Attach the pedal board (D) to the left (B) and right (C) side panels using the temporary mounting screws located on either end of the pedal board. - 4 Ensure that the pedal board and side panels make close contact, and that there are no large gaps between the assembled parts. - 5 Insert the four short silver tapping screws 2 into the holes as shown, and securely fasten the pedal board to the left and right side panels.